Special Education Program

 Master of Arts in Education, Mild Learning and Behavior Disorders (LBD) Program

 This program leads to Rank II certification in LBD, provided the student already possesses initial certification in regular education.
 Individuals certified in LBD are trained to work with students with learning disabilities, behavior disorders, mild intellectual disabilities, and other mild disabilities.
 This program requires 31 precise credit hours, the passing of an exit portfolio, and a minimum 3.0 GPA.

 Master of Arts in Education, Teacher Leader Program in Special Education Learning and Behavior Disorders

 If you want to assume a leadership role within your school but you do not necessarily wish to become an administrator, the Master of Arts in Education teacher leader program is for you.
 Upon completion of the 30-hour program, you will earn a Rank II and teacher leader master’s designation as well as the teacher leader endorsement.
 This certification is required to take 15 hours of core courses in addition to the 15 hours required for a specialization.

 Master of Arts in Education, Moderate to Severe Disabilities Certification (P-12)

 This program is for individuals with elementary, middle school, secondary or special education certifications (any area) who wish to obtain a P-12 certificate in moderate to severe disabilities.
 A valid teaching certificate is required for entrance.
-Your progress will be continuously assessed throughout the program using established program checkpoints and portfolio entries addressing Kentucky Teacher Standards.
+Your progress will be continuously assessed throughout the program using established program checkpoints and portfolio entries addressing Kentucky teacher standards.
 A minimum 3.0 GPA is required for completion of this program.
-Individuals currently certified in LBD, IECE, and CDI with teaching experience who are participating in the Alternative Route to Moderate to Severe Disabilities Certification may apply for this program once they have their Provisional Certificate.
+Individuals currently certified in learning and behavior disorders, interdisciplinary early childhood education, and communication disorders with teaching experience who are participating in the alternative route to moderate to severe disabilities certification may apply for this program once they have their provisional certificate.